 As an island hotel, water resources are a primary concern.
 Our irrigation needs are supplemented through a series of onsite water catchments and the property’s original well and rely on smart technology that syncs with real-time weather.
 Our water is filtered through a highly effective system to ensure absolutely safe, clean water for drinking and to eliminate single-use plastic bottles.
 All water units throughout the property are low-flow to ensure maximum water conservation and guests are encouraged to be mindful of their consumption.

 Hastings House pursues a strict policy of local-first.
 In addition to food and beverage items, we are proud to support the artists and artisans in our community.
-This includes environmental bathroom amenities from Island Soap Co., in-room gifts from Harlan’s Fine Chocolates, and retail items from Jill Louise Campbell Art Gallery, FOLKLIFE Magazine, Ravenwood Wildcraft, Sacred Mountain Lavender, and the Glass Foundry.
+This includes environmental bathroom amenities from Island Soap Co., in-room gifts from Salt of the Sea Chocolates, and retail items from Jill Louise Campbell Art Gallery, FOLKLIFE Magazine, Ravenwood Wildcraft, Sacred Mountain Lavender, and the Glass Foundry.

 Responsibly managing our environmental impact means we are committed to recycling all possible materials including plastic, metal, cardboard, and glass.
 Our onsite composting system breaks down organic waste for reuse in our gardens.
 Likewise, our Nespresso coffee pods are made from aluminum which can be infinitely recycled, requiring up to 95% less energy than needed to produce primary metals.